-Christopher Bright is a diplomatic historian whose interests include post-war U.S. grand strategy, intelligence, and nuclear weapons.
+Christopher Bright is a diplomatic historian and adjunct professorial lecturer at George Washington University’s Elliott School of International Affairs.
+His interests include post-war U.S. grand strategy, intelligence, and nuclear weapons.
 He is particularly focused on how the past can inform contemporary policy.

 He has contributed to World Affairs and other publications, and is the author of Continental Defense in the Eisenhower Era: Nuclear Antiaircraft Arms and the Cold War (Palgrave Macmillan).
-Christopher Bright has been featured on Colorado Public Radio, NBC5 (Chicago), C-SPAN, and in WashingtonPost.com, Washington Times, Newport News (Virginia) Daily Press, Air Force Magazine, and other media outlets.
-His speaking engagements include the Wilson Center, the Center for Strategic and International Studies, and the Robert L. Long Distinguished Lecture at Albuquerque’s National Museum of Nuclear Science and History.
+Christopher Bright has been featured on Colorado Public Radio, NBC5 (Chicago), C-SPAN, and in WashingtonPost.com, Washington Times, Air Force Magazine, and other outlets.
+His speaking engagements include the Woodrow Wilson Center, the Center for Strategic and International Studies, and the Robert L. Long Distinguished Lecture at Albuquerque’s National Museum of Nuclear Science and History.